Wargaming to help boost government’s responsiveness

 Wargaming is a realistic and safe experiential approach to decision making, it gives participants the chance to see, and to live, the potential consequences of their decisions.
 The interactive environment enables them to get inside the heads of other government departments – businesses, citizens, regulators, or media.
 And this fresh perspective means they can get inside-out and outside-in points of view and see the whole picture.

-Wargaming is also proven to drive behavioural transformational.
+Wargaming is also proven to drive behavioural transformation.
 Governments will see that wargaming encourages teamwork, rehearses their responses, and builds much needed consensus or alignment with multiple stakeholders.
 This is highly effective in rehearsing crisis management or other project responses but is also useful in bringing people together to drive sustained change.
 It is particularly helpful at reducing management biases and behavioural blind spots.

 As well as helping to prepare for near-term and more ‘known’ incidents, wargaming also has a critical role in helping governments plan for the future and the unexpected.
 It doesn’t provide a crystal-ball nor does it predict the future.
 But it does consider possible future impacts on governments’ priorities to support more robust decision-making and planning, which foresight or scenario planning cannot achieve on its own.